jyouturner/graphql-node/README.md

 Given user's entitlements, return to user two piece of information:

-    1. what type of subscription that user has, leaguepass or [org]tv or team pass?
+1. what type of subscription that user has?

- 2. based on what user try to watch (leaguepass, or [org]tv), return the upsell options if user does not have the appropriate access.
+2. based on what user try to watch, return the upsell options if user does not have the appropriate access.

 3. And mobile apps may have different type of upsell options from connected devices.

 So, the user request will have 3 types of input:

    1. user's entitlements

-   2. the stream type (leaguepass vs [org]tv) that user intends to play
+   2. the stream type that user intends to play

    3. device typles (ios vs android, or mobile vs connected)

 And we will use two data sources:

-   1. Entitlement Normalizer which translate the incoming entitlements to more strctured products data, for example, multiple entitlements "lpbp", "lpvipnb" are both "leaguepass".
+1. Entitlement Normalizer which translate the incoming entitlements to more strctured products data, for example, multiple entitlements

-   2. upsell.json managed by TPM team, where upsell options are listed for each platforms, at <https://[domain>]/mobile/apps/configs/dev/sales_sheets/post[org]SignIn.json
+2. upsell.json managed by my team, where upsell options are listed for each platforms, at <https://[domain>]/mobile/apps/configs/dev/sales_sheets/post[org]SignIn.json

 Right now (07/01/2019), we have all the schemas in a single file "src/graphql/schema.graphql", before we implement the modulizing schemas.